giorgiop/loss-correction/README.md

 ### News 30/1/2018

-Architectures of the residual networks for CIFAR10/100 have been fixed.
+Bugfix: residual nets architecture for CIFAR10/100 have been fixed.